umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/The-Umbraco-Backoffice/index.md

 ## Sections

 The backoffice is devided in specefic sections e.g. Content, Media and Settings.
-This will allow you to do work related to a specific sections of Umbraco.
+This will allow you to do work related to a specific section of your project.

 ![Sections of the backoffice](images/sections.png)